alingse-forks/microwhoisd/README.md

 ## Client configuration

-Withou any previous configuration, it can be tested by running the whois client like the following:
+Without relying on whois client configuration, the server can be tested by running the whois client like the following:

 ```
 whois -h server -p port query